-Announcing:
+Announcing: The 2007 CO

-The 2006 CQ World-Wide WPX Contest
+World-Wide WPX Contest

-SSB: March 25-26, 2006 CW: May 27-28, 2006 Starts: 0000 GMT Saturday Ends: 2359 GMT Sunday
+SSB: March 24-25, 2007 CW: May 26-27, 2007

+Starts: 0000 GMT Saturday Ends: 2359 GMT Sunday

 - I. Period of Operation: 48 hours.
 Single Operator stations may operate 36 of the 48 hours.
-Off times must be a minimum of 60 minutes in length.
-Listening time counts as operating time.
+Off times must be a minimum of sixty minutes in length.
 Multi-Operator stations may operate the full 48 hours. - II.
 Objective: The object of the contest is for amateurs around the world to contact as many amateurs in other parts of the world as possible during the contest period. - III.
 Bands: The 1.8, 3.5, 7, 14, 21, and 28 MHz bands may be used.
 No WARC bands allowed.
 Observance of established band plans is strongly encouraged. - IV.
 Terms of Competition (for all categories): All entrants must operate within the limits of their chosen category when performing any activity that could impact their submitted score.
 Only the entrant's callsign may be used to aid the entrant's score.
 A different callsign must be used for each entry.
-Transmitters and receivers must be located within a 500meter diameter circle or within the property limits of the station licensee, whichever is greater.
+Transmitters and receivers must be located within a 500-meter diameter circle or within the property limits of the station licensee, whichever is greater.
 All antennas must be physically connected by wires to the transmitters and receivers used by the entrant.
 All high power categories must not exceed 1500 watts total output power on any band.
 No self-spotting of any form on DX spotting nets is permitted for any category.
-Selfspotting is defined as generating packet spots for your contest callsign by: (a) using your own callsign; (b) spotting your call while using another callsign; or (c) spotting of your callsign by other stations as a result of prearranged
+Self-spotting is defined as generating packet spots for your contest callsign by: (a) using your own callsign; (b) spotting your call while using another callsign; or (c) the spotting of your callsign by other stations as a result of prearranged solicitation.